winnchow/gettingcleaningdata/Codebook.md

 - subject : the subject, ID
 - activity : the activity label

 All the following variables are aggregated by taking the average of each variable for each activity and each subject.
 All the variables are normalized and bounded within [-1,1] before aggregation.
-They have NO units.
+Thus, they have NO units.

 - tBodyAcc.mean.X : the mean of body acceleration in the X direction (time)
 - tBodyAcc.mean.Y : the mean of body acceleration in the Y direction (time)